klahrich/chiefhustler/content/posts/weekly-recap-001.md

 - [Investing Diary - Issue #4: Loyalty Ventures Inc](/diary/investing-diary-0004)
 - [Investing Diary - Issue #5: Oil and Gas](/diary/investing-diary-0005)

-In terms of concrete actions, I did two three things:
+In terms of concrete actions this week:

 1. I got rid of a position where I had lost all conviction a long time ago.
 I'm not following that ticker anymore.